-Users will also be able to use passkeys to access and unlock their Bitwarden vault, foregoing master passwords completely.
+Users will also be able to use passkeys to access the Bitwarden web app when using a compatible browser, foregoing master passwords completely.
 This feature leverages the WebAuthn PRF extension, an emerging standard for passkeys that generates secret keys for encrypting vault data.

 It's important to note that the Bitwarden approach to passkeys maintains zero knowledge, end-to-end encryption.
 And, users can still choose to use their master password and 2FA even if they have passkeys enabled.